 Each course is 21 days.
-You get an IV on day 1.
+Day 1, you get an IV.
 There is then a break of 20 days before a new course of treatment starts.
 During treatment, your blood tests and any side effects will be monitored.

 Side effects - symptoms and tips